EvolutionaryGenomics-GRIB/BLCA_ICI_Response_Predictor/README.md

 ## Usage

 Trained model is available in this repository in .joblib format.
-It can be utilized to predict ICI Response for BLCA patients.
-This model was trained using multiple cohorts totaling 348 patients.
+It can be utilized to predict response to immune checkpoint inhibitors (ICI) for advanced bladder cancer (BLCA) patients.
+This model was trained using multiple, independent cohorts totaling 348 patients.
 To apply the model with new data, whether for validation or predicting a patient's response to treatment, a pandas dataframe containing all the features used during model training must be provided as input.

 **TMB + RNA model**:
 - TMB_zsore